Measuring the Redundancy of Decoder Layers in SpeechLLMs: Introduction

 We investigate decoder redundancy across two LLM families and three scales, focusing on ASR and then evaluating transfer to speech translation.
-Our contributions are as follows: \begin{itemize} \item We show that the decoder redundancy in SpeechLLMs is inherited from the pretrained LLM: under both text and speech, the decoder layers exhibit similar inter-layer patterns, and fine-tuning the decoder further amplifies this structure. \item We characterise how decoder redundancy scales with model size on ASR, showing that larger models are more prunable, with up to 43.8\% of decoder layers removable while retaining good ASR performance. \item We analyse the healing mechanism behind pruning and find that jointly adapting the decoder and projector is critical for pruning robustness. \item We transfer these findings to AST and show that ASR- and AST-optimal pruning layers closely coincide despite different tasks, source languages, and speech encoders, suggesting a broader redundancy phenomenon. \end{itemize} The rest of the paper is organised as follows.
-Section~\ref{sec:speechllms} describes the SpeechLLM framework and Section~\ref{sec:redundancy} formalises our redundancy measure.
-Section~\ref{sec:experiments} details the experimental setup and Section~\ref{sec:results} presents the results.
-Code and checkpoints will be released through the SpeechBrain toolkit \cite{ravanelli2024open, ravanelli2021speechbrain}.
+Our contributions are as follows: \begin{itemize} \item We show that the decoder redundancy in SpeechLLMs is inherited from the pretrained LLM: under both text and speech, the decoder layers exhibit similar inter-layer patterns, and fine-tuning the decoder further amplifies this structure. \item We characterise how decoder redundancy scales with model size on ASR, showing that larger models are more prunable, with up to 43.8\% of decoder layers removable while retaining good ASR performance. \item We analyse the healing mechanism behind pruning and find that jointly adapting the decoder and projector is critical for pruning robustness. \item We transfer these findings to AST and show that ASR- and AST-optimal pruning layers closely coincide despite different tasks, source languages, and speech encoders, suggesting a broader redundancy phenomenon. \end{itemize} Code and checkpoints will be released through the SpeechBrain toolkit \cite{ravanelli2024open, ravanelli2021speechbrain}.